 ltem Training Detail Response 35.
 Reference Material Employee training records 36.
 Does the Risk-Based SSMP contain up-to-date information about the District's training expectations and programs?
-Yes If NO, describe content and schedule for improvements, or provide additional comments for YES response se.
+Yes If NO, describe content and schedule for improvements, or provide additional comments for YES respons se.
 37. Do supervisors believe that their staff is sufficiently trained?
-Yes If NO, describe content and schedule for improvements, or provide additional comments for YES respon- se.
-38. Are staff satisfied with the training opportunities and support offered to them?
-Yes If NO, describe content and schedule for improvements, or provide additional comments for YES response se.
+Yes 37.
+Do supervisors believe that their staff is sufficiently trained?
+If NO, describe content and schedule for improvements, or provide additional comments for YES response Yes 37.
+38. Do supervisors believe that their staff is sufficiently trained?
+If NO, describe content and schedule for improvements, or provide additional comments for YES responses Are staff satisfied with the training opportunities and support offered to them?
+Yes re.
+Yes ltem Outreach to Buildin ng Contractors Detail Response 39.
+Reference MaterialFliers/mailingsMailing lists 40.
+Summary of Numbe er of Permits Issued to Plumbers or Contractors Year Number of Permits 2014 7 2015 9 2016 11 2017 10 2018 9 Specifically permits the at could impact District facilities 41.
+Does the Risk-Base outreach to plumber d SSMP contain up-to-date information about the District's s and building contractors?
+Yes If NO, describe content and schedule for updates, or provide additional comments for YES response in the ne space below.
+42. Has the District conductors ducted or participated in any outreach activities to plumbers and ?
+Yes If NO, describe content and schedule for future activities, or provide additional comments for YES respon se.